Open

 - Step 1: Obtain Application Form

-- Contact the regional immigration advisor for your territory to request the financial assistance application form.
+- Contact the regional immigration advisor for your territory to request the official financial assistance application form.

-- Ensure the form is duly completed and signed by the authorized representatives.
+- Ensure the form is duly filled in and signed by an authorized representative.

 - Step 3: Submit Application

-- Send the completed and signed form to the Ministry of Immigration, Francisation and Integration (MIFI).
+- Send the completed and signed application form to MIFI by the deadline (date and time) specified in the instructions transmitted to your organization.

 Additional information

-- Financial assistance agreements can have a maximum duration of three years.
+- Financial assistance agreements have a maximum duration of three years.

-- Calls for proposals follow a specific annual calendar published by the Ministry.
+- Calls for proposals follow an annual calendar set by the Ministry of Immigration, Francisation and Integration.

 Contacts